BrooklinJazz/deliberate-practice/README.md

 ## What is the basic syntax?
 ## Where did this originate?
 ## Why would I use this?
-## WHo are some key figures in the community
+## Who are some key figures in the community
 ```